 Colt Creek State Park is located at 16000 SR 471 in Lakeland FL and admission to the park is $4.00 per vehicle.

 We hope you found this post informative and enjoyable.
 We are looking forward to the Covid19 crisis being over and being able to once again get back to our full Florida journey.
-To follow our journey through Florida please subscribe to our website so we may send future posts straight to our email inbox.
-To join the Florida discussion, ask Florida question and make new Florida loving friends, then join our facebook group at: https://www.facebook.com/THEVIEWFROMFLORIDA/groups/
+To follow our Florida journey, please subscribe to our website so we may send future posts straight to our email inbox.
+To join the Florida discussion, ask Florida question and make new Florida loving friends, then join our Facebook group at https://www.facebook.com/THEVIEWFROMFLORIDA/groups/